-- There were longer appointments available for people with a learning disability. - Appointments could be made on line, via the telephone and in person. - A text messaging service was available to remind patients about their appointments. - Telephone consultations were available for working patients who could not attend during surgery hours or for those whose problem could be dealt with on the phone. - Home visits were available for older patients and patients who would benefit from these. - Urgent access appointments were available for children and those with serious medical conditions. - There were disabled facilities and translation services available.
-There was no hearing loop available but staff would take patients to a private area or ask them to write things down if they had difficulty communicating. - There was a bell at the front entrance for patients to ring if they were having difficulties opening the door and needed assistance from staff.
-There was no notice on the door advising patients they could ring for assistance from staff. - The practice had a larger than average migrant population and worked closely with the Migrant Support Service to ensure these patients received help when required.
+- There were longer appointments available for people with a learning disability. - Appointments could be made on line, via the telephone and in person. - A text messaging service was available to remind patients about their appointments. - Telephone consultations were available for working patients who could not attend during surgery hours or for those whose problem could be dealt with on the phone. - Home visits were available for older patients and patients who would benefit from these. - Urgent access appointments were available for children and those with serious medical conditions. - Appointments did not always run on time and patients were not always kept informed if clinics were running late. - There were disabled facilities and translation services available.
+Hearing loops were available for patients who had difficulty hearing. - There were a number of holiday caravan sites in the area and the practice provided services to holiday makers as temporary residents.
+Two of the patients we spoke with at the branch site were temporary residents and told us they had been able to access care easily and quickly. - The practice was located 18 miles from the nearest acute hospital and was working with Humber NHS Foundation Trust to review the services provided at the